jitsi/jitsi-meet/android/README.md

 `JitsiMeetViewListener` provides an interface apps can implement to listen to the state of the Jitsi Meet conference displayed in a `JitsiMeetView`.

-`JitsiMeetViewAdapter`, a default implementation of the `JitsiMeetViewListener` interface is also provided.
-Apps may extend the class instead of implementing the interface in order to minimize boilerplate.

-##### onConferenceFailed

-Called when a joining a conference was unsuccessful or when there was an error while in a conference.

-The `data` `Map` contains an "error" key describing the error and a "url" key with the conference URL.

 #### onConferenceJoined

 Called when a conference was joined.

 The `data` `Map` contains a "url" key with the conference URL.

-#### onConferenceLeft
+#### onConferenceTerminated

-Called when a conference was left.
+Called when a conference was terminated either by user choice or due to a failure.

-The `data` `Map` contains a "url" key with the conference URL.
+The `data` `Map` contains an "error" key with the error and a "url" key with the conference URL.
+If the conference finished gracefully no `error` key will be present.

 #### onConferenceWillJoin

 Called before a conference is joined.

 The `data` `Map` contains a "url" key with the conference URL.

-#### onConferenceWillLeave

-Called before a conference is left.

-The `data` `Map` contains a "url" key with the conference URL.

-#### onLoadConfigError

-Called when loading the main configuration file from the Jitsi Meet deployment fails.

-The `data` `Map` contains an "error" key with the error and a "url" key with the conference URL which necessitated the loading of the configuration file.

 ## ProGuard rules